postmanlabs/labs-docs/v5/enterprise/intro_to_enterprise.md

 *   [Out-of-the-box integrations](/docs/pro/integrations/intro_integrations) and the [Postman API](/docs/pro/pro_api/intro_api) to connect your different tools.
 *   [Dedicated IP addresses](/docs/postman/monitors/intro_monitors#monitoring-resources-in-multiple-regions) for API monitoring.

-As an Enterprise customer, you’ll have exclusive access to single sign-on, priority support from our dedicated Enterprise Support Team, banded group pricing, and flexible billing.
+As an Enterprise customer, you’ll have exclusive access to single sign-on, priority support from our dedicated Enterprise Support Team, and flexible billing.

 If you would like to learn more about Postman Enterprise, [connect with someone from Postman](http://pages.getpostman.com/Enterprise-Sales_Contact-Us.html){:target="_blank"}.